-Christian Brothers admits students of any race, religion, color, ethnic or cultural origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-The School does not discriminate on the basis of race, religion, color, gender/sex, racial or ethnic origin, or sexual orientation in the administration of its educational policies, admission policies, financial assistance programs, and athletic or other school-administered programs.
+Christian Brothers admits students of any race, religion, color, ethnic or cultural origin to all the rights, privileges, programs, and activities accorded or made available to students at the School.
+The School does not discriminate on the basis of race, religion, color, gender/sex, racial or ethnic origin, or sexual orientation in its educational policies, admission policies, financial assistance programs, and athletic or other School-administered programs.

 Students are enrolled at Christian Brothers on the basis of a yearly evaluation and acceptance.
 Christian Brothers reserves the right to dismiss students at any time for infractions of its philosophy and/or the policies, rules, guidelines, procedures, and regulations in this Handbook.
-Parents/legal guardians and students understand and agree that, whether such infractions occur on campus or off campus, conduct that violates CBHS philosophy and/or the policies, rules, guidelines, procedures, and regulations in this Handbook adversely impacts CBHS, its students, employees, or others within its community, unsatisfactory academic standing, or other reasons that affect the welfare of the individual student, the School community, or the School's reputation.
+Parents/legal guardians and students understand and agree that, whether such infractions occur on campus or off campus, conduct that violates CBHS philosophy and/or the policies, rules, guidelines, procedures, and regulations in this Handbook adversely impacts CBHS, its students, employees, or others within its community.